-A few days after the Nepal earthquake, Rinpoche was up late after arriving in Argentina, talking with people all over the world and organizing relief efforts in Kathmandu.
+A few days after the 2015 Nepal earthquake Rinpoche was moved to tears by photographs he was sent.
+He was up late after arriving in Argentina, talking with people all over the world and organizing relief efforts in Kathmandu.
 People were sending him messages and photos.
 One photograph inspired the following teaching on love.
 Adam Kane transcribed it so that it could be shared with all Rinpoche’s students.

 A Teaching by Tsoknyi Rinpoche